Back to Blog

 • Poor decision-making under pressure

 • The insidious thing about tilt: you often don't know you're tilted while it's happening.
+You feel like you're playing your best — you're focused, you're trying hard — but your decision quality has dropped significantly.

 The Data Behind Tilt